Stafford: Tertiary education

 Stafford College is a large college of further education.
 It also provides some higher education courses on behalf of Staffordshire University, focusing on computing and engineering.

 South Staffordshire College has a base in the village of Rodbaston on the edge of Stafford.
 It is largely an agricultural college.

-Staffordshire University had a large campus in the east of the town which focused heavily on computing, engineering and media technologies (film, music and computer games).
+The University of Staffordshire had a large campus in the east of the town which focused heavily on computing, engineering and media technologies (film, music and computer games).
 It also ran teacher-training courses.
 The university had two halls of residence opposite the campus, the smaller Yarlet with 51 rooms and the larger Stafford Court with 554 Rooms.
 Stafford Court was divided into 13 "houses" named after local villages.
 This part of the campus closed in 2016, with the majority of facilities relocating to its new campus in Stoke-on-Trent.
+The University retains a significant presence at its Blackheath Lane campus to cater for Health related courses, such as Nursing and Paramedics.

+Media

+Newspapers

+Stafford is covered by the Express & Star and Staffordshire Newsletter, neither of which have offices in the town.

+Television

+Stafford is covered by BBC West Midlands and ITV Central, both broadcasting from Birmingham to the wider West Midlands region.
+Stafford is mainly served by the Sutton Coldfield transmitting station, just north of Birmingham, but some residents get a better picture from The Wrekin transmitting station, near Telford.

+Radio

+In terms of BBC Local Radio, Stafford is covered by BBC Radio Stoke, with a transmitter based on top of the County Education building.
+In commercial radio, Stafford is covered by Greatest Hits Radio (programming from London, Manchester or Birmingham for most of the day), broadcasting on 96.9 FM from a transmitter at Pye Green BT Tower, near Hednesford.

+Stafford can also receive the West Midlands regionals, like Heart West Midlands and Smooth West Midlands, and is at the very north of the Hits Radio Black Country & Shropshire coverage area.

+BFBS Gurkha Radio broadcasts locally on 1278 kHz medium wave from Beacon Barracks.

+The town's first community licensed station, Stafford FM, launched in 2015 after a number of restricted service FM licences.
+The station rebranded in April 2024 to Vibe 1; it remains the only commercial radio station with a fixed studio broadcasting from Stafford to Stafford.